for Blind & Vision-Impaired Hams

 The server software that makes webSDR receivers available over the Internet was developed by Pieter-Tjerk de Boer, PA3FWM.
 His Web site includes a directory of the locations and URLs of active webSDR servers as well as a real-time count of the current users of each one.

 A world map at the bottom of his Web page shows the station locations.
-Typically, there are from 30 to 40 active servers with the majority in Europe and six or seven in the U.S.
+Typically, there are 80 or more active servers with the majority in Europe and eight or more in the U.S.

 The webSDR.org directory is annotated with the frequency ranges of the receivers at each location.
 Each station has from one to six software-defined radios (SDR), mostly SoftRock models.